What is the true value of data? New series on the return on investment of data interventions

 Each of these examples has revealed that investment in a data intervention means not just supporting emerging technologies, but also funding knowledge-based capacity-building and helping to build the systems that enable data sharing.
 They illustrate why knowing the true ROI of data investments is critical to considerations of SDG financing.
 And they are real-world examples of the varying data investments that are not only possible, but that will be fundamental to SDG achievement.

 We hope you enjoy this window into the world of data for sustainable development.
-Stay tuned for further case studies to be shared in the coming weeks.

 Questions?
 Comments?
 Contact us at email@example.com.